mirror/dd-wrt/src/router/curl/docs/cmdline-opts/form.md

 transmit.

 This enables uploading of binary files etc. To force the 'content' part to be a file, prefix the filename with an @ sign.
-To just get the content part from a file, prefix the filename with the symbol \<.
-The difference between @ and
-\< is then that @ makes a file get attached in the post as a file upload, while the \< makes a text field and just get the contents for that text field from a file.
+To get the content part from a file, prefix the filename with the symbol \<.
+The difference between @ and \< is then that @ makes a file get attached in the post as a file upload, while the \< makes a text field and gets the contents for that text field from a file.

 Read content from stdin instead of a file by using a single "-" as filename.
 This goes for both @ and \< constructs.
 When stdin is used, the contents is